-Graves Surname Genealogy
+Graves Surname Meaning

+Graves is a north of England surname, as is the like-sounding Greaves.
 Greaves, however, came from a different root, the Old English word graefe meaning “grove.”

-Graves Resources on
+Graves Surname Resources on The Internet

 - Graves Family Association

 - Graves Family History

 - Graves DNA Project Graves DNA.